 History of the Vampire

-The De Havilland Vampire was the first single engine jet
+de Havilland Vampire was the first single engine jet fighter

-fighter to enter service in the RAF.
-The prototype made its
+to enter service in the RAF.
+The prototype made its maiden

-maiden flight on 20th September 1943; over the next few years
+flight on 20th September 1943; over the next few years the

 - The first jet aircraft to land and take-off from an aircraft